-There’s a lot on the line for Chanelle Price.
-The 30-year-old professional middle-distance runner recently moved across the country to begin training with Oregon Track Club Elite in hopes of representing Team USA at the Olympic Games in Tokyo.
-She made the transition less than eight months before the U.S. Olympic Team Trials — Track & Field at the newly renovated Hayward Field in Eugene.
+There was a lot on the line for Chanelle Price in early 2020.
+The 30-year-old professional middle-distance runner had recently moved across the country to begin training with Oregon Track Club Elite in hopes of representing Team USA at the 2020 Olympic Games in Tokyo.
+She made the transition less than eight months before the U.S. Olympic Team Trials in track and field at the newly renovated Hayward Field in Eugene.

-With a number of accomplishments under her belt, she knows what it feels like to take home the gold from a world-class race.
-She also knows what it feels like to struggle — with anxiety, multiple surgeries and blood clots in her lungs.
-But she’s on the other side of those setbacks now and says she’s more driven than ever.
+With a number of accomplishments under her belt, she knew what it felt like to take home the gold from a world-class race.
+She also knew what it felt like to struggle — with anxiety, multiple surgeries and blood clots in her lungs.
+But she was on the other side of those setbacks and felt more driven than ever.

 Putting in the Miles